 - This is ok if the enemies are shorter than you and if their attacks are way low.

 - Jumping horizontally is way better, but it's a little tricky to execute. (flick upwards but a bit leaning to the right or left).

 Quick Steps (Sideways)

 - Flick sideways to perform a quick-step and dodge enemy attacks.

-- This is effective against melee enemies, but not so great against ranged or AoE attackers.
+- This is effective against melee enemies, but not that great against ranged or AoE attackers.